Free Online FPS Counter – Test Frame Rate in Your Browser

 If your FPS suddenly drops when:

-• Discord update
+- Discord update

-• Chrome running
+- Chrome running

-• Windows indexing
+- Windows indexing

-• Nvidia overlay
+- Nvidia overlay

-You’ll see it instantly on your counter.
+You’ll see the FPS drop instantly on your performance monitor.

 5. Helps you compare hardware upgrades